Bupleurum sintenisii

 Bupleurum sintenisii is a species of flowering plant in the family Apiaceae.
-It is referred to by the common name dwarf hare's ear, and is an annual herb, 1–5 cm high, hairless and glaucous.
-Leaves alternate, simple, entire, linear, 10-20 x 0.5-1.5 mm.
+It is referred to by the common name dwarf hare's ear, and is an annual herb, high, hairless and glaucous.
+Leaves alternate, simple, entire, linear, 10–20 x 0.5–1.5 mm.
 The inconspicuous flowers are yellowish to brownish and crowded in umbels.
 Flowers from May to July.
 The fruit is a dry schizocarp, covered by hooded bristles.

 Habitat

-It grows in dry rocky sites with sparse garigue vegetation at 100–200 m altitude.
+It grows in dry rocky sites with sparse garigue vegetation at altitude.

 Distribution

 It is endemic to Cyprus where it occurs around Nicosia (Athalassa) and the area Pergamos-Troulli.
 It has also been recorded in the Akhna area.